KevinZ2004/MYSQL-ADVANCED/opdracht/antwoorden.md

 WHERE drivers.driverId = pitstops.driverId
 AND pitstops.duration < '25'

-4. SELECT ConstructorRef.name FROM constructors JOIN races ON year = year WHERE races = "2010";

-5. SELECT ConstructorRef.name.nationality FROM constructors JOIN races ON year = year WHERE races = "1950" and name = "F";
+4.

+SELECT constructors.name AS constructor, races.name
+FROM constructors, constructor_standing, races
+WHERE constructors.constructorId = constructor_standing.constructorId
+AND constructor_standing.raceId = races.raceId
+AND constructors.name = 'Mclaren'
+AND races.year = '2010'

+5.

+SELECT circuits.name AS circuit, circuits.country, races.name AS GrandPrix, drivers.surname
+FROM circuits, races, drivers, driver_standing
+WHERE circuits.circuitId = races.circuitId
+and races.raceId = driver_standing.raceId
+AND driver_standing.driverId = drivers.driverId
+AND races.year = '1950'
+AND drivers.surname LIKE 'F%'